Plan a Visit

 Drive a Corvette and Go-Karts*:

 Want to get behind the wheel of a Corvette, Camaro or Go-Kart?
-The NCM Motorsports Park, located one mile from the Museum at 505 Grimes Road, offers a number of activities to put you in the drivers’ seat on the racetrack!
+The NCM Motorsports Park, located one mile from the Museum at 505 Kimberlee A. Fast Drive, offers a number of activities to put you in the drivers’ seat on the racetrack!
 Walk ups can be accommodated for many of our lap programs but calling ahead is encouraged at 270-777-4509.

 - Go-Karts: $20 /arrive and drive offered March – November.